 Lebanese cuisine, a very rich and varied cuisine, has the distinction of often featuring recipes that are simple to make yet full of flavor.
 However, the maamoul recipe is not the easiest.
 The ingredients and preparation may be elementary, but shaping maamoul cookies is definitely an art.

-I always thought that Middle Eastern pastry making was an art.
-Patience and thoroughness are two qualities you need to master the majority of these tasty treats.
+Making Middle Eastern pastries is definitely an art.
+Patience and thoroughness are two qualities you need in order to master the majority of these tasty treats.

 Maamoul is a typical Lebanese shortbread, usually stuffed with dates, but which can also be filled with pistachios, almonds or walnuts.
 This small pastry that melts in your mouth is very popular in the Middle East.
 It is often found on holiday tables, including Eid al-Fitr.

 How to make maamoul

 Making these little sculpted cakes is long and requires the use of special maamoul mold, usually wood or plastic spoons.
 These pastries can take many shapes as they differ by the impressions left by the molds.

 Regarding the maamoul dough, as simple as it is, specific steps need to be followed to get a crumbly texture and a beautiful appearance.